NishanWijesinghe/normalizer/README.md

 * Running normalize-file in the container
 * Copying normalized output from container to host

-To normalize `sample.csv`, run this:
+To normalize a file in `../data/sample.csv`, run this:

 ```
 docker cp ../data/sample.csv normalizer:opt/normalizer/sample.csv